shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 }
 ```

-Here I have driven BorshSerialize and BorshDeserialize.
-BorshSerialize is used to convert the struct in an `array of u8`, which is the data we can store in Solana accounts.
-And is the data we have in `instruction_data` so we can deserialize that to a struct with the help of `BorshDeserialize`.
+We need to derive both BorshSerialize and BorshDeserialize.
+BorshSerialize is used to convert the struct into an **array of u8**, which is the data we can store in Solana accounts.
+It is also the data we have in `instruction_data` so we can deserialize that to a struct with the help of `BorshDeserialize`.

 ##### Code:
 At the top of the file import `BorshSerialize` and `BorshDeserialize` from the `Borsh` Crate.